-Recently, our research group has reported the production of steroid hormones by HGL5 cells and that dry pomegranate extract affected the release of 17β -estradiol when cultured for 24 hours (Baldovska et al. 2019).
-Similarly, previous studies also showed secretion of estradiol and progesterone by HGL cells (Rainey et al. 1994; Havelock et al. 2004).
-However, it has been reported, that the HGL5 cell line is not responsive to FSH because of the lack of gonadotropin receptors (Rainey et al. 1994).
-As a potent luteinizing granulosa cell survival factor, progesterone was earlier found to promote the expression of epidermal growth factor family member amphiregulin and epiregulin thereby helping maintain the viability of luteinizing granulosa cells in primates (Puttabyatappa et al. 2013).
-Members of the TGF- β superfamily are expressed by ovarian somatic cells and oocytes are involved in folliculogenesis, including intraovarian control mechanisms, follicular assembly, growth, differentiation and progression, and thus fertility (Knight et al. 2006; Trombly et al. 2009).
-Another study conducted to explore the effects of the TGF- β superfamily members and their receptors on human granulosa cells during folliculogenesis showed expression of TGF- β superfamily members and their receptors in a human nonluteinized granulosa cell line HGrC1, including the type I and II receptors (Iwase et al. 2012).
-Previous studies have reported the production of TGF- β 1 and TGF- β 2 by ovarian cells (Puttabyatappa et al. 2013; Roy et al. 1994; Bristol et al. 2004).
-In the present study, HGL5 cells have also been able to release both TGF- β 2 and TGF- β 2 receptor although isoquercitrin did not have any impact on their expression.
-Furthermore, Michalcova et al. (2019) has reported, that the release of human TGF- β 1 and binding of TGF- β 1 receptor by ovarian cancer cells was not affected by isoquercitrin.
+Recently, our research group has reported the production of steroid hormones by HGL5 cells and that dry pomegranate extract affected the release of 17β-estradiol when cultured for 24 h (Baldovska et al. 2019).
+Similarly, previous studies also showed secretion of estradiol and progesterone by HGL cells (Rainey et al. 1994, Havelock et al. 2004).
+However, it has been reported, that the HGL5 cell line is not responsive to FSH because of the lack of gonadotropin receptors, although upon stimulation by the agonists of the protein kinase-A pathway forskolin (a weight loss supplement prepared from the roots of Coleus forskohlii) and dibutyryl cAMP the HGL5 cells were found to produce progesterone (Rainey et al. 1994).
+As a potent luteinizing granulosa cell survival factor, progesterone was earlier found to promote the expression of epidermal growth factor family member amphiregulin and epiregulin thereby helping maintain the viability of luteinizing granulosa cells in primates.
+This has been considered as one of the possible mechanisms as to how progesterone promotes corpus luteum formation in the event of fertilization (Puttabyatappa et al. 2013).
+Members of the TGF-β superfamily are expressed by ovarian somatic cells and oocytes are involved in folliculogenesis, including intraovarian control mechanisms, follicular assembly, growth, differentiation and progression, and thus fertility (Knight et al. 2006, Trombly et al. 2009).
+Another study conducted to explore the effects of the TGF- β superfamily members and their receptors on human cells during folliculogenesis granulosa showed expression of TGF-B superfamily members and their receptors in a human nonluteinized granulosa cell line HGrC1, including the type I and II receptors (Iwase et al. 2012).
+Previous studies have reported the production of TGF-\u03b31 and TGF-\u03b32 by ovarian cells (Puttabyatappa et al. 2013, Roy et al. 1994, Bristol et al. 2004).
+In the present study, HGL5 cells have also been able to release both TGF-\u00df2 and TGF-\u00ff2 receptor although isoquercitrin did not have any impact on their expression.
+Furthermore, Michalcova et al. (2019) has reported, that the release of human TGF-B1 and binding of TGF-B1 receptor by ovarian cancer cells was not affected by isoquercitrin.